finos/traderX/README.md

 ## Usage example (Simple)

-In order to get things working together, it is recommended to select a range of ports to provde all running processes with, so that the pieces can interconnect as needed.
+In order to get things working together, it is recommended to select a range of ports to provide all running processes with, so that the pieces can interconnect as needed.
 A more advanced instance of this project is possible using the docker compose files which are present in each project directory.
 To run this all up 'by hand' here are default ports which are used, and you can easily export these variables to your favorite shell.

 ```bash
 export DATABASE_TCP_PORT=18082